lixiaochun/element-manager/doc/element_manager_automate_installation_manual.md

 Write the EM server name in \[EM:children\].

-And linking IP for above server name.
+Also, write the IP address for each of the above server names.

 example)
 > [DB:children]